Satisfactory Academic Progress

 Typically, if a student’s financial aid package has been determined prior to the start of the quarter, aid will be disbursed 3-5 days prior to the start of the quarter.
 In some cases the student will owe a financial aid overpayment or repayment.

-The Financial Aid Office reviews enrollment on the census date, which is the fifth day of the quarter (Summer quarter it is the fourth day of the quarter).
+The Financial Aid Office reviews enrollment on the census date, which is the fifth day of the quarter (fourth day of summer quarter).
 Students will be required to repay part of their grant aid if credits have been dropped by the census date.

 Minimum GPA requirement, quarterly and cumulative, of 2.0